agrawalpoonam/agarwalpoonam.github.io/_posts/2020-04-25-RSA_easyway.md

 ### What is RSA algorithm?

     RSA(Rivest–Shamir–Adleman) is an algorithm to encrypt and decrypt messages.
 It is an asymmetric cryptographic algorithm.
-There is a pair of public, private key and algorithm, the message is encrypted with private key of sender and decrypted by the shared public key of the sender.
+There is a pair of public, private key and algorithm, the message is encrypted with the shared public key of receiver and decrypted by the private key of the receiver.

 ### Example: